Last Updated on

 - Use Route53 to map the ELB DNS to a public IP address so that users can use that Alias name to browse to the web application hosted.

-In case we need to do patching of the instance, we have to terminate an instance and Auto Scaling group will automatically launch an instance which is updated to the latest version.
-This is taken care by AWS.
+In case we need to do patching of the instance, we have to terminate an instance and the Auto Scaling group will automatically launch an instance that is updated to the latest version.
+This is taken care of by AWS.

-If the developer wants to launch a new version of the code (sprint) we can use the stage AMI to attach it to the auto scaling group which will launch instance with the new application changes.
-During this process, we can minimize the down time drastically as the users can continue to use the old application while we launch the new one into production and make a cut over without any intervention.
+If the developer wants to launch a new version of the code (sprint) we can use the stage AMI to attach it to the auto-scaling group which will launch an instance with the new application changes.
+During this process, we can minimize the downtime drastically as the users can continue to use the old application while we launch the new one into production and make a cut over without any intervention.
 This is dependent on how the application also works since each application will respond differently.